apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 # Anomaly Detection Example

-The anomaly detection example demonstrates how to set up an anomaly detection pipeline that reads text from Pub/Sub in real time, and then detects anomaly using a trained HDBSCAN clustering model.
+The anomaly detection example demonstrates how to set up an anomaly detection pipeline that reads text from Pub/Sub in real time, and then detects anomalies using a trained HDBSCAN clustering model.

 ## Dataset for Anomaly Detection
 This example uses a dataset called [emotion](https://huggingface.co/datasets/emotion) that contains 20,000 English Twitter messages with 6 basic emotions: anger, fear, joy, love, sadness, and surprise.
 The dataset has three splits: train (for training), validation, and test (for performance evaluation).
 Because it contains the text and the category (class) of the dataset, it is a supervised dataset.
-You can use [HuggingFace Datasets](https://huggingface.co/docs/datasets/index) to access this dataset.
+You can use the [Hugging Face datasets page](https://huggingface.co/docs/datasets/index) to access this dataset.

-The following shows examples from the train split of the dataset:
+The following text shows examples from the train split of the dataset:

 | Text        | Type of emotion |